Susan K. Martin: Career

 She was the executive director National Commission on Libraries and Information Science from 1988 to 1990.
 For this position, she was responsible for developing legislation and advising the executive and legislative branches about the needs of the libraries.
 She also directed and planned national library and information science programs with state, local, and private organization.

 Martin was the university librarian of Georgetown University from 1990 to 2001.

 In 2001, she became the president of SKM Associates, a library management consulting firm.
 In September 2002, she became a part-time visiting program officer for scholarly communications with the Association of College and Research Libraries.

 Martin became a fellow in the Council on Library Resources in 1973.

 In 1994, she was elected president of the Association of College and Research Libraries.

 She was also president of Library and Information Technology Association and the Universal Serials and Book Exchange.

 She was an American Library Association delegate to the Soviet Union in November 1976.

-She has written numerous articles and monographs on library automation.
-She was the editor of the Journal of Library Automation from 1973 to 1977 and an was on the board of consultants for Library Issues: Briefings for Faculty and Administrators.
+Martin has written numerous articles and monographs on library automation.

+She was the editor of the Journal of Library Automation from 1973 to 1977 and was on the board of consultants for Library Issues: Briefings for Faculty and Administrators.